wiiznokes/changen/README.md

 `changelog-gen generate --file path/to/CHANGELOG.md`

+#### Avoid useless merge commits when there was a changelog generation committed not present on your branch

+This can happen often when you're not used to changes being committed on master that are not yours.
+Just use rebase onto instead of merge commit: `git config --global pull.rebase true`

 #### Other

-A lot of options are avaiable.
+A lot of options are available.
 Use `changelog generate --help` to see them.

 ## Acknowledgement